logo elektroda

 stasiekb100

-So you have four ends led out from two windings.
-Connect those with 2.5 Ohm to 230 V. Those with 5 Ohm should be connected in series with the capacitor and also to 230 V. The motor should definitely start and run quietly.
-If it does not happen (it hums, turns slowly), turn it off because it is not connected properly.
-It would be best to measure the idle current.
+This means you have four ends from two windings.
+Connect those with 2.5 ohms to 230 V. Connect those with 5 ohms in series with the capacitor and also to 230 V. The engine should start strongly and run quietly.
+If this does not happen (it hums, turns slowly), turn it off because it is not connected properly.
+It would be best to measure the no-load current.

 lukaszluk